 The entire market cap of all stocks we’ve covered today is just barely breaching the $11 billion mark.
 (To put that number into perspective, a single company is considered large-cap if their market cap is above $10 billion.)
 Most of the companies we’ve talked about today are targeting drug applications, but there are numerous applications for gene editing across all industries.
 Nature is the most efficient manufacturing method we know, and now we can start to manipulate it.

 To conclude, there are lots of overlaps between synthetic biology and gene editing.
-We suggest you read our Guide to Investing in Synthetic Biology Stocks next (we’re working on it now and expecting to publish it shortly).
+We suggest you read our Guide to Investing in Synthetic Biology Stocks next.
 This will provide you with additional information about some promising gene-editing startups that have yet to go public.
 We’ll also try to keep these guides updated as more firms have initial public offerings or become acquired by other publicly traded companies.